-ECOWAS (Economic Community of West African States) is a regional political group of fifteen countries, founded in 1975, with the mission of promoting economic integration in "all fields of economic activity, particularly industry, transport, telecommunications, energy, agriculture, natural resources, commerce, monetary and financial questions, social and cultural matters ...".
+- ECOWAS (Economic Community of West African States) is a regional political group of fifteen countries with the mission of promoting economic integration in "all fields of economic activity, particularly industry, transport, telecommunications, energy, agriculture, natural resources, commerce, monetary and financial questions, social and cultural matters".
 The ECOWAS Commission has a mandate to play a more effective role in the integration and development process in the region.
 ECOWAS gives high importance to coordinating regional responses to climate change, to related knowledge management, and to assisting individual countries.
-In 2010 the ECOWAS Specialized Ministerial Technical Committee on Agriculture, Environment and Water Resources adopted the "ECOWAS Framework of Strategic Guidelines on the Reduction of Vulnerability and Adaptability to Climate Change in West Africa".
-ECOWAS can provide political support, can help mobilize financial support, and can be an effective disseminator of knowledge.

-- The Katoomba Group is an international network of individuals working to promote, and improve capacity related to, markets and payments for ecosystem services (PES), including carbon markets.
-The Group serves as a forum for the exchange of ideas and strategic information about ecosystem service transactions and markets, as well as site for collaboration between practitioners on PES projects and programs.
-The Katoomba Group has established the West African Incubator in Ghana.
-The Incubator brings together global expertise and local capacity with the aim of helping communities, landowners and governments develop viable carbon finance and other payments for ecosystem services projects.
-Globally and in the region, The Katoomba Group has access to a broad range of important REDD capacity and experience. - IITA (International Institute of Tropical Agriculture) is one of Africa's leading research partners in finding agricultural solutions for hunger, malnutrition, and poverty.
+In 2010 it adopted the "ECOWAS Framework of Strategic Guidelines on the Reduction of Vulnerability and Adaptability to Climate Change in West Africa".
+ECOWAS provides political support, can help mobilize financial support, and can be an effective knowledge disseminator. - The Katoomba Group is an international network of individuals working to promote, and improve capacity related to, payments for ecosystem services (PES), including carbon markets.
+The Group serves as a forum for the exchange of ideas and strategic information about ecosystem service transactions, as well as site for collaboration between practitioners on PES projects and programs.
+The Katoomba Group has established the West African Incubator in Ghana - it brings together global expertise and local capacity with the aim of helping communities, landowners and governments develop viable carbon finance and other payments for ecosystem services projects.
+Globally and in the region, The Katoomba Group has access to a broad range of important REDD capacity and experience. - The International Institute of Tropical Agriculture (IITA) is one of Africa's leading research partners in finding agricultural solutions for hunger, malnutrition, and poverty.
 IITA's headquarters are precisely based in Nigeria, in Ibadan.
 IITA works with partners to enhance crop quality and productivity, reduce producer and consumer risks, and generate wealth from agriculture.
 It has extensive work on agricultural products such as cowpea, soybean, banana/plantain, yam, cassava and maize.
 IITA is a key partner in finding responses to non-sustainable agriculture and to improving agriculture.
 Given that unsustainable agriculture is the most important driver of deforestation, IITA could be a key partner in finding responses.
-IITA has indicated its willingness to be a partner in REDD. - WCS (Wildlife Conservation Society).
-WCS has worked to protect Africa's wildlife since 1920 and is active in 20 countries across the continent.
+IITA has indicated its willingness to be a partner in REDD. - The Wildlife Conservation Society (WCS) has worked to protect Africa's wildlife since 1920 and is active in 20 countries across the continent.
 WCS is currently involved with the development of potential carbon-financed forest protection projects in Madagascar and Congo and other countries.
 In Nigeria, WCS has focused on carrying of ecological research in the Afi Mountain/Okwangwo Division part of Cross River State and is helping to write a management plan for Cross River National Park.
 WCS has an office in Calabar.
 WCS has strong in-house capability to conduct field based carbon-stock surveys and a team of highly experienced lawyers specialising in environmental law and policy.
 WCS has good access to data and GIS.
-WCS has indicated its willingness to be a partner in REDD in Nigeria. - FFI (Fauna and Flora International).
-FFI has been present in Cross River State for nearly 20 years chiefly through their long-term support for the conservation activities of Pandrillus at the Afi Mountain Wildlife Sanctuary and nearby forest areas.
-FFI recently received funding from the UK's Foreign and Commonwealth Office in Nigeria for a three year study to investigate the feasibility of a REDD project for the Afi area. - NCRC (the Nature Conservation and Research Centre): It is the leading conservation NGO in Ghana and has a broader West African work range.
+WCS has indicated its willingness to be a partner in REDD in Nigeria. - The Nature Conservation and Research Centre (NCRC) is the leading conservation NGO in Ghana and has a broader West African work range.
 NCRC has worked closely for many years supporting rural communities, traditional leadership and farmers in building local institutions to access payments for ecosystem services in Ghana.
 In particular, NCRC has led the process in Ghana to highlight the opportunities that carbon finance represents.
 NCRC is currently collaborating on projects in Nigeria, Mali, Cote d'Ivoire, Liberia and Sierra Leone.